 That’s right, parasailors.
 On Christmas Day, in the morning.Don’t these people have homes?

 In the song, by the way, the folks are sailing into the Little Town of Bethlehem.
 Of course Doug looked on Google Earth.Nope.The fully-booked inn and the stable and the manger and the hay all were surrounded by West Bank desert.And probably Israeli tanks.
 No navigable water whatsoever.
 We even looked at Bethlehem, Pennsylvania, just in case.Still nope.

 Maybe everybody just wanted to enjoy another beautiful day on the water.

-And it was a beautiful day on the water as we approached the Cape Romano Shoals.
+It indeed was a beautiful day on the water as we approached the dangerous Cape Romano Shoals.

 Ten Thousand Islands?
 Sweet.
 We’ve already done the Thousand Islands.
 And the 30,000 Islands.
 That’s now up to total of 41,000 islands.
 Unfortunately we’ve already used up our salad dressing jokes.

 Anyway, a quick PSA regarding Everglades City.
 We’ll get to the cool stuff later, but this is a note for any Loopers traveling behind us with nothing better to do than read our diary.
 The scary myths about getting here are just that: myths.
 Anyone who safely passed through Canal Lake in Ontario or made it in and out of the marina in Alton, Illinois, will have no difficulty at all.
 We made a time-lapse to prove it.
 (And to prove again that Doug worked out the kinks.)